fraawlen/cassette/doc/spec.md

 ### 2.1.
 Sequences

-Every DR configuration file is a series of 'sequences' separated by newlines until EOF is reached.
+Every CCFG configuration file is a series of 'sequences' separated by newlines until EOF is reached.
 Empty lines between sequences are ignored.
 Leading and trailing white-spaces (either space or tab characters) are ignored too.

 ```
 sequence